-If the repair process fails, see "Restoring Backed Up Projects" below.
+If the repair process fails, see "Restoring Backed Up Projects and Repositories" below.

 - 8. To pause the repair process, click the Pause button.
 To continue, click the Resume button. - 9.
 To abort the repair process, click the Abort button.
-Click Yes to confirm. - To save the messages displayed in the Repair Results pane in a text file, click the Export Log button.
+Click Yes to confirm. - 10.
+To save the messages displayed in the Repair Results pane in a text file, click the Export Log button.
 In the Export Log to File dialog box, choose a location and type a name for the file.
 Click Save. - 11.
 To clear the messages displayed in the Repair Results pane, click the Clear Log button. - 12.
 Click Close to close the Repair Domain dialog box.

-Restoring Backed Up Projects
+Restoring Backed Up Projects and Repositories

 If the repair or upgrade process fails, you must restore the backed up projects before trying the process again.
-You can restore projects that were backed up on an Oracle or Microsoft SQL database server, and in the file system.
+You can restore projects that were backed up on an Oracle or Microsoft SQL database server, and you can restore project repositories that were backed up in the file system.
 A project you restore can be used only in the ALM/Quality Center version from which it was backed up.
+Before restoring the backed up project, you must remove the project from Site Administration.